SunnyBingoMe/sun2017overview-github-public/README.md

 # Usage of Code
-(TODO)
+(The code will be updated.)

 # Results
 The analyses indicate that the relations among parameters are compound especially when traffic low states are considered.
-We suggest considering all parameter strategies simultaneously as ensemble strategies especially by including *v* together with *k* and *d* in low-aware strategies
+We suggest considering all parameter strategies simultaneously as ensemble strategies especially by including *v* together with *k* and *d* in flow-aware strategies

 ![](./_image/effectKOnGd.png)